AleksanderRod/Python_FastFoodProject/README.md

 amount of calories.
 We first had to process the data, in which we also cleaned the data, and had to convert objects to floats.
 We then made visual to show our insights, and a predictive model to predict calories according to other macros.

+Provided is the data set, two jupyter notebooks, and google slides which we presented as a group.